jvde-github/AIS-catcher-docs/docs/tools/python.md

 For full control, use `Decoder` directly: `feed(bytes)` parses NMEA / JSON / binary input out of the buffer, and `next()` pops one decoded message.

+## Timestamps

+Each decoded message carries two timestamps:

+- **`rxuxtime`** — the time aiscat decoded the message (i.e. now).
+Always present.
+- **`toa`** — the time (if any) carried in the input.
+For JSON input that's the `toa` or `rxuxtime` field (`toa` wins if both are present); for NMEA it's the tag-block `c:` field.
+Omitted from the output if the input had none.

+This split makes it unambiguous which clock you are looking at when chaining decoders or replaying recordings — the local decode time and any preserved upstream time are kept in separate fields rather than overwriting each other.

 ## Output formats

 The `format=` kwarg selects what `next()` (and the helpers) return.
 Dict-shaped formats are convenient for in-Python consumption; bytes-shaped formats skip the `dict` allocation and are several times faster — useful when forwarding the data to a file, socket, database, or another AIS-catcher instance.